Denham Springs High School on lockdown after reported bomb threat

 DENHAM SPRINGS - A Livingston Parish high school was put into lockdown after a reported bomb threat was made to campus on the first day of school.

-The Livingston Parish Superintendent said the school board was contacting law enforcement after a bomb threat.
-Students were still being let into the school Friday morning and were being gathered in the school's gym as the campus was put into lockdown.
+The Livingston Parish Superintendent said the school board contacted law enforcement after a bomb threat.
+Students were let into the school Friday morning and were gathered in the school's air-conditioned gym as the campus was put into lockdown.

 The Denham Springs Freshman High building was also shut down out of caution.
-A spokesperson with the Livingston Parish School Board said parents would not be allowed on campus at this time.
+A spokesperson with the Livingston Parish School Board said parents were not allowed onto campus while law enforcement swept the area.

-The Livingston Parish Sheriff's Office and the Denham Springs Police Department performed a sweep of the campus.
+The lockdown was lifted at 10:30 a.m..
+While school was not shut down for the rest of the day, officials said parents could come to check out their students if they wish.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.